Saturday, December 26, 2020

 Yet Another New Game?

 Okay, I might be a couple of years late but here is Iceblox Plus, a brand new Pengo remake by Karl Hornell for Côté Gamers.
 It's based on the recent Commodore 64 conversion - which is actually based on the old mobile phone original.
-Phew, that's quite a history and it's actually strange to think it was something I could have played on my old Nokia!
+Phew, that is some history and it's actually strange to think it was something I could have played on my old Nokia!

 Sounds cute and cuddly doesn't it?
 Well, let's check out the first screenshot of our chubby fella...

 Wee-SMASH!!
-Well, this image fails to display my joy at sliding a block for a kill.
+This image fails to display my joy at sliding a block for a kill.
 Points awarded too!

 Gaming like it's 1982